awslabs/duvet/duvet-specification/duvet-specification.md

 Does every cited requirement from your specification have a test?
 This report can either be a pass/fail for CI or an interactive report for development and code review.

+### Conventions used in this document

+The keywords
+"MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

+# Structures

+This following sections describe the common Duvet structures and their behavior.

 ## Specification

 A specification is a document, like this, that defines correct behavior.